a-bautista/python-useful/virtualenvironment.md

 ## Which tools do I use for a virtual environment?

-Pipenv
-Virtualenv
+Pipenv and Virtualenv

-pip install pipenv
+`pip install pipenv`
-pipenv install Pipfile
+`pipenv install Pipfile`

 ## How do I set up a virtual environment?